WHAT TO EXPECT

 - A pace of travel that is appropriate for massive steam engines from the early 20th century – but much slower than today’s high-speed trains

-- More than 1,000 acres of Lancaster County farmland visible from your window, much of which is farmed by our Amish neighbors.
+- More than 2,500 acres of Lancaster County farmland visible from your window, much of which is farmed by our Amish neighbors.
 During the growing season, this land supports livestock as well as crops such as corn, alfalfa, soybeans, and tobacco.
+As seasons change and farmers work their fields, the view from the Strasburg Rail Road changes as well.

 - The opportunity to disembark and enjoy old-fashioned fun at Groff’s Grove or Leaman Place Grove, convenient recreation areas along the railroad’s route for mid-way boarding or unloading.